csmr/jesbang/README.md

 Get from a bare desktop-less debian -netinstall to a lightweight openbox desktop quickly.
 This script was mostly made from John Ruff's #! forum posts.
 Good luck!

+> Note: The current [Debian testing release, Stetch](http://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/weekly-builds/), seems to work well for me.
+For a dev-box, I recommend trying this on Stretch instead of Jessie.
+You get new shiny packages like nvim and rust!

 ## How?

 - Install Debian Jessie -netinstall with only 'standard system utilities'.